What is Roblox?

 What is the Roblox Trust & Safety Advisory Board?

 Roblox is dedicated to building a safe, family-friendly environment for our community.
 As part of that commitment, Roblox has formed a Trust & Safety Advisory Board comprised of world-renowned digital safety authorities from ConnectSafely, the Family Online Safety Institute (FOSI), the kidSAFE Seal Program, and the Professionals Online Safety Helpline (POSH), part of the UK Safer Internet Centre.
-We look forward to working together with the following board members to continually evolve and implement best practices that will promote a safe, positive community for Roblox players around the world.
+We collaborate with the following board members to continually institute best practices to evolve our platform and create a safe and enjoyable environment for kids of all ages.

 Larry Magid, Ed.D. is the CEO and co-founder of ConnectSafely.org, a Silicon Valley, California-based nonprofit organization dedicated to educating users of connected technology about safety, privacy, and security.
 A syndicated columnist and radio commentator for over two decades, Magid is a leading expert on Internet safety and technology.
 He also founded two popular Internet safety sites, SafeKids.com and SafeTeens.com, and is the author of several parents and educators guides for ConnectSafely.